Can U Be

 "Can U Be" (originally known as "Pressure" and "Never Let Me Go") is a song by American hip-hop supergroup ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, featuring American rapper Travis Scott.
-The song, an alternative hip-hop record, was written by the duo and Scott, alongside Mez, Prince Chrishan, Andrew Neely of They, Ariel Imani, and the song's producer, Havoc of Mobb Deep.
-The track was recorded from 2015 to 2024, at both Jungle City Studios in California and New York City and Ameryacan in California.
+The song, an alternative hip-hop record, was written by the duo and Scott alongside Chrishan, Andrew Neely of They, Ariel Imani, and the song's producer, Havoc of Mobb Deep.
+The track was recorded from 2014 to 2024, at both Jungle City Studios in California and New York City and Ameryacan in California.

 "Can U Be" was initially previewed in 2015, with multiple snippets and different versions of the song being leaked online from 2017 to 2024, with one version being obtained by popular streamer Adin Ross.
 However, a full version of the track was not made available until May 26, 2024, when a group of fans organized a crowdfunding campaign and raised $25,000 to purchase the song from a music leaker.
-The song was officially released on August 8, 2024, on the digital deluxe edition of their second studio album, Vultures 2 (2024), through YZY.
+The song was officially released on August 8, 2024, on the fifth digital deluxe edition of their second studio album, Vultures 2 (2024), through YZY.

 Background and leaks

 "Can U Be" was first publicly previewed in June 2015, showing a video of West dancing to the song.
 The track was originally intended to be included on West's seventh studio album, The Life of Pablo (2016), but was ultimately scrapped.
 According to producer Keyon Christ, who was heavily involved in the album, West and executive producer Southside felt that the song no longer fit the album's sound, which ditched its "futuristic" style after Metro Boomin and Southside convinced West to give the album "a mainstream-friendly 808 sound."

 In June 2017, Music Mafia, a collective of music leakers, leaked two songs by West alongside a snippet of "Can U Be".
 Their website, which hosted a variety of unreleased music by various artists, had a bitcoin wallet dedicated to the song.
 As of June 2017, the wallet had a balance of 0.00729563 BTC (~$19), which Music Mafia stated was 5 percent of the amount needed to leak the song in full.
 Andy Cush of Spin estimated that the finished transaction would've been worth $400.
+The song ultimately failed to reach its goal, and would remain unleaked.
 In December 2021, Keyon Christ released a non-fungible token (NFT) called "Can U Be/Forever Mitus" as part of a series called "2044: The Lost Kanye Files", which contained several unused beats he created for West.
 Despite advertising itself as merging the two then-unreleased songs together, no elements of "Can U Be" are present, and Keyon Christ has never been credited as a producer on the track.
 The NFT has since been renamed to simply "Forever Mitus".